coffiarts/FoundryVTT-crunch-my-party/README.md

 </table>
 </details-->

-## So how does it work ...
+## How it works ...
 At first, before experimenting by yourself, please have a look at the [Video demo on youtube](https://youtu.be/ix66vZ8A0OI)

-The main steps, briefly explained:
+The main functions, briefly explained:

 ### GROUP - Define a new party
 1. Create a custom token representing your party in "crunched" state